MahaK21/survey-website/README.md

 1. In your Google Sheet, go to **Extensions** → **Apps Script**
 2. Delete any existing code
-3. Copy the entire contents of `google-apps-script/Code.gs`
+3. Copy the entire contents of `google-apps-script/Code.gs` (you will need to change this according to your survey sections and survey questions!!)
 4. Paste it into the Apps Script editor
 5. Click **Save** (the disk icon)
 6. Click **Deploy** → **New deployment**